fujoshik/StocksManagement/README.md

 The settlement system is an adaptable financial transaction platform built on ASP.NET Core.
 It efficiently manages financial deals, executes transactions, handles failed transactions, and maintains wallet balances.

+### Routes

+- #### Base URL
+The base URL for accessing the SettlementAPI endpoints is: https://localhost:7019/settlements-api

 ## Settlement.API (Assembly)
 ### Controllers
 - **SettlementController:** Handles incoming requests for deal execution by calling upon the `SettlementService`.